 Director of Parish Music substitute THY-4550 (CS)(S)(H)

-Option II: DCE and Lutheran Teacher Certification With Illinois Professional Educator Licensure, is coded as a BA-DCED program and students must declare a second COE major along with the DCE major.
+Option II: Director of Christian Education and Lutheran Teacher Certification with Illinois Professional Educator Licensure, students must declare a second COE major along with the Director of Christian Education major.
 (168 + Hours)

 This program prepares the student for DCE and Lutheran Teacher certifications by the Lutheran Church—Missouri Synod and for Illinois Professional Educator Licensure.
-This dual program combining DCE and middle grades and/or secondary education programs could be designed in collaboration with DCE and LTE faculty advisors and approved by the Dean.
+This dual program combining Director of Christian Education and middle grades and/or secondary education programs could be designed in collaboration with Director of Christian Education and Lutheran Theology Education faculty advisors and approved by the Dean.
 Under Option 1 involving teacher licensure, the requirements for admission are the following:

-- Be enrolled in both the DCE program and elementary education licensure.
+- Be enrolled in both the Director of Christian Education program and elementary education licensure.

 - Complete the general requirements for admission to the College of Education.